ildar-shaimordanov/kubecli/README.md

     kubecli help

 ## `env`

 Print any kubernetes related variables or set some of kubecli specific:

     kubecli env [-n NAMESPACE] [-l SELECTOR]

 Kubernetes itself uses some environment variables which names look like `KUBE*`.
-This project adds a few variables named as `KUBECLI_*`.
+This project also adds a few variables named as `KUBECLI_*`.
 See the details in the corresponding section below.

 ## `names`

 List the entity names only: any of namespaces, pods, etc:

-    kubecli names NAME ...
+    kubecli names NAME [OPTIONS]
-    kubectl get NAME ... -o name
+    kubectl get NAME [OPTIONS] -o name

 Two examples above show two options how to achieve the same result with the new function and in the classical way.

 ## `labels`

 Collect the entities and reorder them against the labels they associated:

-    kubecli labels NAME ...
+    kubecli labels NAME [OPTIONS]
-    kubectl get NAME ... \
+    kubectl get NAME [OPTIONS] \
         --no-headers \
         -o custom-columns=NAMES:.metadata.name,LABELS:.metadata.labels